wp-plugins/bulletproof-security/readme.txt

 == Installation ==

-* htaccess Core htaccess Files Setup Steps
+* <strong>htaccess Core htaccess Files Setup Steps</strong>
-1. Click the Create default.htaccess File button.
+1. Click the Create default.htaccess File button on the Security Modes page.
-2. Click the Create secure.htaccess File button.
+2. Click the Create secure.htaccess File button on the Security Modes page.
 3. Select the Activate Root Folder BulletProof Mode Radio button and click the Activate|Deactivate button.
 4. Select the Activate wp-admin Folder BulletProof Mode Radio button and click the Activate|Deactivate button.

-* Login Security & Monitoring Setup Steps
+* <strong>Login Security & Monitoring Setup Steps</strong>
 1. Click the Login Security & Monitoring Save Options button to use & save the BPS default Login Security settings or choose your own settings.
 2. Click the Login Security: Send Login Security Email Alert When...
 Save Options button to use and save BPS default Email Alerts and Log File settings or choose your own settings.

-* DB Backup & Security Setup Steps
+* <strong>DB Backup & Security Setup Steps</strong>
 1. Click the Create Backup Jobs accordion tab.
 2. Enter a Description|Backup Job Name and select the Form option choices that you want.
 3. Click the Create Backup Job|Save Settings button to save your Form option choices and create your Backup Job.